 One.
 Med Contour Body Shaping

 Was it really possible to lose several inches from your waistline from a body shaping machine?
-I was skeptical.
+I was sceptical.

 About My Lifestyle